My opinion of Flender is ⚡️ rather positive, and this is unusual since the platform suffers from some flaws that I am used to pointing out

 But the focus for me goes to back to the average default rate of this tool.
 If the defaults are so rare, this will just not impact on my performance.Moreover, the cost of collection will never be greater of loan principal.

-Some 10,4% yield per loan against 0,7% potential loss is just fine with me.
+Some 10,4% yield per loan against 0,8% potential loss is just fine with me, but I never forget these are business loans and P2P lending investing is a risky practice.

 How does Flender make sure that the loans will be repaid?